-A copy of unofficial scores (even if the application checklist indicates that official scores have been received).
-Applicants whose primary language is not English will be required to take theTest of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) if they have completed a degree at an institution where the language of instruction and examination was not in English in a country where English is not the primary language.
-Please refer to the Dean of Graduate Studies website for minimum University requirements and list of exempt countries.
-Send the official test results to Simon Fraser University, using Institution Code 0999 and Department Code 84.
+Applicants whose primary language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) if they have completed their degree at an institution where the language of instruction and examination is not English or in a country where English is not the primary language.
+A copy of unofficial scores is required (the application checklist usually updates later when official scores have been received).
+Please refer to the Dean of Graduate Studies website for the minimum university requirements for TOEFL and IELTS and for the list of exempt countries.
+Please send the official test results to Simon Fraser University using Institution Code 0999 and Department Code 84.

 5. Statement of Interest

 All applicants should provide a written Statement of Interest as part of their application.

 Only PhD applicants are required to submit a CV and writing sample (no page limit) as part of their application.

 Online application for the MA and PhD programs starting in Fall 2019 opens on October 15, 2018.
 The deadline to apply online is January 15, 2019.
 The deadline for receipt of all required documents is February 1, 2019.
 Applicants will no longer have access to upload, complete or replace any documents after the February 1 deadline.

 An application fee must be paid before applicants can upload the required documents:

 Fee for applicants with Domestic transcripts: $90 CDN

 Fee for applicants with International transcripts: $125 CDN

 If you cannot pay the application fee by credit card via the SFU online application system, please click here to view other methods of payment.
 The application fee is waived for current students in our MA program applying for PhD admission.